SkyPicker/Skywall/README.md

 #### Server host and port

-By default the server listens on localhost on port 9000.
+By default the server listens on 0.0.0.0 on port 9000.
 To configure custom server host and port
 run:

 ```